 Our work is fundamentally different.
-Existing studies, such as [10] and [27], have an underlying assumption: each observed IP address just hosts a single (IoT) device.
+Existing studies, such as [5] and [15], have an underlying assumption: each observed IP address just hosts a single (IoT) device.
 Given a period of traffic traces associated with an IP address, their model categorizes the traces into only one class (i.e., one IoT device).
 However, it is pretty common for IoT devices to be deployed behind NAT, generating complicated traffic sharing the same IP address.
 Naturally, a period of traffic traces associated with an IP address should be categorized into one or more classes.
 The underlying assumption makes existing studies practical only in limited scenarios.
 Additionally, existing studies may require the training/testing traffic traces to be split into separate samples, hence not well suited to the continuously arriving traffic.

-Eliminating the underlying assumption and prerequisite, we aim to infer IoT devices and user interactions from an ISP's perspective.
+Eliminating the underlying assumption and prerequisite, we aim to detect IoT devices from an ISP's perspective.
 When designing our system, we consider the common fact that many IoT devices are hidden behind NAT and the traffic's continuous arriving property.
-Additionally, in our design, we remove simple features that could be easily adapted (hence less reliable), including domain names, IP addresses and port numbers, yet without detection performance degradation.
-Besides just detecting the presence of IoT devices, we can accurately estimate their numbers, and detect user interactions, in an online fashion without the need to explicitly split traffic traces.
+Besides just detecting the presence of IoT devices, we can accurately estimate their numbers, and detect user-IoT interactions, in an online fashion without the need to explicitly split traffic traces.
 Extensive experiments proved the effectiveness of our system.
-Although Thangavelu et al. developed a distributed device fingerprinting technique (DEFT) from an ISP's perspective [46], DEFT requires control over routers, and necessitates extensive router configurations.
+Although Thangavelu et al. developed a distributed device fingerprinting technique (DEFT) from an ISP's perspective [25], DEFT requires control over routers, and necessitates extensive router configurations.
 Therefore, its scalability and immediate availability are limited.

-VII.
+VI.
 CONCLUSION

 Motivated by the fact that many IoT devices are placed behind NAT and hidden to network administrators, we make the first effort towards passively pinpointing hidden IoT devices from an ISP perspective.
-Our system can accurately identify IoT devices, estimate their numbers, and detect user interactions via spatial-temporal traffic fingerprinting, even when devices are hidden behind NAT.
-Extensive evaluation showed that our system can generally identify IoT devices with an F1-Score above 0.999, and estimate the number of the same type of IoT device behind NAT with an average error below 5%.
-We performed experiments to show that our system is promising in detecting fine-grained user interactions.
-We revealed that the performance may vary from device to device, depending on the interaction's stability and distinguishability in terms of traffic characteristics.
+Our system can accurately identify IoT devices, estimate their numbers, and detect user-IoT interactions via spatial-temporal traffic fingerprinting, even when devices are hidden behind NAT.
+Extensive evaluation showed that our system can generally identify IoT devices with an F-Score above 0.999, and estimate the number of the same type of IoT device behind NAT with an average error below 5%.
 The system can scale up to large networks and work in an online fashion (identify IoT devices in just a few minutes after they are connected) because of its indispensability to user intervention during training and low time complexity during detection.
+In the future, we will further explore our system's potential in detecting user-IoT interactions.